TitikshaBansal/ImageEditor/CONTRIBUTING.md

 ## Your First Code Contribution

-If you're new to contributing to open source projects, here are some ways you can start contributing to ImageEditor:
+If you're new to contributing to open-source projects, here are some ways you can start contributing to ImageEditor:

 - Fixing typos or improving documentation.
 - Addressing open issues.